rushilss/MovieRecgpt/README.md

 # Movie Reccommedation gpt 🎬

-Welcome to the **Movie Recommendation System**, a Python-based tool that recommends movies based on user input and provides streaming availability information.
-This project leverages advanced natural language processing (NLP) techniques and integrates with external APIs to deliver personalized movie recommendations.
+Welcome to **MovieRecgpt**, a movie recommendation system powered by **Retrieval-Augmented Generation (RAG)**.
+This Python-based tool combines the strengths of OpenAI's GPT-3.5-turbo model with efficient retrieval techniques to deliver highly personalized movie recommendations.
+Whether you're in the mood for a romantic comedy, a thrilling sci-fi adventure, or a classic drama, MovieRecgpt tailors its suggestions to your preferences and even tells you where to stream them.
+By leveraging RAG, the system enhances recommendation accuracy by retrieving relevant movie data and generating context-aware responses, ensuring you get the perfect movie match every time.
+Lights, camera, action—let’s find your next favorite film! 🍿

 ## Example Output 🖥️